fdotcico/Nampower-rosetta/README.md

 ```

 ### Installation
-- Grab the latest nampower.dll from https://github.com/fdotcico/nampower-rosetta/releases and place in the same directory as WoW.exe.
+- Compile or grab the latest nampower.dll from https://github.com/fdotcico/nampower-rosetta/releases and place in the same directory as WoW.exe.
 - Add nampower.dll in dlls.txt
 - You can also get the helper addon and place that in Interface/Addons.